-Before you would be warranted in finding the defendant guilty of capital murder, you must find from the evidence beyond a reasonable doubt not only that on the occasion in question the defendant was in the course of committing or attempting to commit the felony offense of robbery of Thi Nguyen, as alleged in this charge, but also that the defendant specifically intended to cause the death of Thi Nguyen, by shooting Thi Nguyen with a deadly weapon, namely a firearm; or you must find from the evidence beyond a reasonable doubt that the defendant, Charles H. Jones, with the intent to promote or assist in the commission of the offense of robbery, if any, solicited, encouraged, directed, aided, or attempted to aid Kevin Chaney in shooting Thi Nguyen, if he did, with the intention of thereby killing Thi Nguyen; or you must find from the evidence beyond a reasonable doubt that on the occasion in question the defendant, Charles H. Jones, entered into an agreement with Kevin Chaney to commit the felony offense of robbery of Thi Nguyen, as alleged in this charge, and pursuant to that agreement they did carry out their conspiracy, and while in the course of committing said conspiracy, Kevin Chaney intentionally caused the death of Thi Nguyen by shooting Thi Nguyen with a deadly weapon, namely a firearm, and the murder of Thi Nguyen was committed in furtherance of the conspiracy and was an offense that should have been anticipated by the defendant as a result of carrying out the conspiracy, and unless you so find, then you cannot convict the defendant of the offense of capital murder.
+Before you would be warranted in finding the defendant quilty of capital murder, you must find from the evidence beyond a reasonable doubt not only that on the occasion in question the defendant was in the course of committing or attempting to commit the felony offense of robbery of Horace Lee Holiday, as alleged in this charge, but also that the defendant specifically intended to cause the death of Horace Lee Holiday, by shooting Horace Lee Holiday, with a deadly weapon, namely a firearm; or you must find from the evidence beyond a reasonable doubt that the defendant, Teddrick Batiste, with the intent to promote or assist in the commission of the offense of robbery, if any, solicited, encouraged, directed, aided, or attempted to aid another person or persons in shooting Horace Lee Holiday, if he did, with the intention of thereby killing Horace Lee Holiday, and unless you so find, then you cannot convict the defendant of the offense of capital murder.

-Now, if you find from the evidence beyond a reasonable doubt that on or about the 15th day of June, 2006, in Harris County, Texas, the defendant, Charles H. Jones, did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Thi Nguyen, intentionally cause the death of Thi Nguyen by shooting Thi Nguyen with a deadly weapon, namely a firearm; or
+Now, if you find from the evidence beyond a reasonable doubt that on or about the 19th day of April, 2009, in Harris County, Texas, the defendant, Teddrick Batiste, did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Horace Lee Holiday, intentionally cause the death of Horace Lee Holiday by shooting Horace Lee Holiday with a deadly weapon, namely a firearm; or of Horace Lee Holiday, intentionally cause the death of Horace Lee Holiday by shooting Horace Lee Holiday with a deadly weapon, namely a firearm, and that the defendant, Teddrick Batiste, with the intent to promote or assist the commission of the offense, if any, solicited, encouraged, directed, aided or attempted to aid the other person or persons to commit the offense, if he did, then you will find the defendant guilty of capital murder, as charged in the indictment.

-If you find from the evidence beyond a reasonable doubt that on or about the 15th day of June, 2006, in Harris County, Texas, Kevin Chaney, did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Thi Nguyen, intentionally cause the death of Thi Nguyen by shooting Thi Nguyen with a deadly weapon, namely a firearm, and that the defendant, Charles H. Jones, with the intent to promote or assist the commission of the offense, if any, solicited, encouraged, directed, aided or attempted to aid Kevin Chaney to commit the offense, if he did; or
+If you find from the evidence beyond a reasonable doubt that on or about the 19th day of April, 2009, in Harris County, Texas, another person or persons, did then and there unlawfully, while in the course of committing or attempting to commit the robbery